ajgreenwell/DataStructuresAndAlgorithms/README.md

 ## Markov Natural Language Processing Models

 This application implements a character-based Markov model to generate randomized text outputs based off sample text inputs.
 This application includes a user interface, which has been implemented within Main.java and Shannon.java.
 I have additionally implemented a word-based model for more accurate output generation, which is contained within WordModelC.java.
-For more details about Markov models their probablistic theory, see the underlying README.md file for this directory.
+For more details about Markov models and their probablistic theory, see the underlying README.md file for this directory.

 ## Priority Queue ADT